 - 7.8 Home working has become more common in recent years, and the Covid-19 pandemic has led to increased pressures for many more people to work from home.
 Access to high speed broadband and reliable mobile signals are essential for rural businesses and those working from home. - 7.9 Although Stoke Lacy and the surrounding area has been part of the government led 'Fastershire' project, not all houses yet have access to high speed broadband and still rely on other service providers such as BT, 3 and Sky.
 Gradually, the old copper lines are being upgraded to optical technology and BT are planning to convert the PSTN Network to an IP Core by 2025.
-Mobile signals in the area of Stoke Lacy are poor and the most prominent signal is provided by EE. - 7.10 The NPPF sets out in paragraph 83 that in rural areas 'planning policies and decisions should enable: - a) the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings; - b) the development and diversification of agricultural and other land-based rural businesses; - c) sustainable rural tourism and leisure developments which respect the character of the countryside; and - d) the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.' - 7.11 Core Strategy Policy RA5 Re-use of rural buildings advises that 'the sustainable re-use of individual and groups of redundant or disused buildings, including farmsteads in rural areas, which will make a positive contribution to rural businesses and enterprise and support the local economy (including live work units) or which otherwise contributes to residential development, or is essential to the social well-being of the countryside, will be permitted', subject to criteria.
-Policy RA6 Rural economy sets out that 'employment generating proposals which help diversify the rural economy such as knowledge based creative industries, environmental technologies, business diversification projects and home working will be supported' subject to criteria. - 7.12 In the Issues and Options consultation 98% of respondents (64) supported a policy on local business growth and tourism in the NDP.
-There were a number of suggestions linked to tourism including "support for tourist accommodation including conversions", although some comments were against this, for instance "due to the narrow width of roads and the lack of infrastructure", there were concerns about "caravan parks, static homes, and camping".
-There were suggestions "for exploring opportunities linked to footpaths, wildlife, and local heritage".
-Comments also noted "the need to support local traders, suggestions for small start-up units, extending Woodend business park and a farm/local shop".
-There were also a number of suggestions for actions including "improving signage and footpaths, and provision of electric charging points at the village hall".
-These will be considered by the Parish Council.
+Mobile signals in the area of Stoke Lacy are poor and the most prominent signal is provided by EE.

+7.10 The NPPF sets out in paragraph 84 that 'Planning policies and decisions should enable:

+- a) the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings; - b) the development and diversification of agricultural and other land-based rural businesses - c) sustainable rural tourism and leisure developments which respect the character of the countryside; and - d) the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship. - 7.11 Core Strategy Policy RA5 Re-use of rural buildings advises that 'the sustainable re-use of individual and groups of redundant or disused buildings, including farmsteads in rural areas, which will make a positive contribution to rural businesses and enterprise and support the local economy (including live work units) or which otherwise contributes to residential development, or is essential to the social well-being of the countryside, will be permitted', subject to criteria.
+Policy RA6 Rural economy sets out that 'employment generating proposals which help diversify the rural economy such as knowledge based creative industries, environmental technologies, business diversification projects and home working will be supported' subject to criteria.

-7.13 Draft Policy SL9 has been prepared to support appropriate and small scale tourism and local business related development in Stoke Lacy.
+- 7.12 In the Issues and Options consultation 98% of respondents (64) supported a policy on local business growth and tourism in the NDP.
+There were a number of suggestions linked to tourism including 'support for tourist accommodation including conversions', although some comments were against this, for instance 'due to the narrow width of roads and the lack of infrastructure', there were concerns about 'caravan parks, static homes, and camping'.
+There were suggestions 'for exploring opportunities linked to footpaths, wildlife, and local heritage'.
+Comments also noted 'the need to support local traders, suggestions for small start-up units, extending Woodend business park and a farm/local shop'.
+There were also a number of suggestions for actions including 'improving signage and footpaths, and provision of electric charging points at the Village Hall'.
+These will be considered by the Parish Council. - 7.13 The responses to the consultation on the emerging Draft Plan were largely supportive of the Draft Policy, with 75% of respondents supporting the Policy.
+However, comments included concerns about tourism, the need to limit proposals to small scale schemes, and potential impacts of development on the rural area, particularly from traffic on rural roads, access issues, noise and light. - 7.14 Draft Policy SL6 has been prepared to support appropriate and small scale tourism and local business related development in Stoke Lacy.

-Draft Policy SL4.
-Tourism and Rural Enterprise
+Draft Policy SL6: Tourism and Rural Enterprise